lprakashv/patternmatcher4j/README.md

 // returns Optional<OutputType> with value presend on any match. matcher.get();

-// returns strictly value of type OutputType with defaultValue not matching any case. matcher.getOrElse(OutputType defaultValue);
+// returns strictly value of type OutputType with defaultValue when input object does not match any case. matcher.getOrElse(OutputType defaultValue);
 ```

 ##### NOTES
 * The matcher computation is lazy and will not start until `.get()` or `.getOrElse()` invoked on it.

+Notable features it's lacking in comparison with true pattern matching (e.g. Scala's or any other functional language OOTB pattern matching):
+* Inability to destructure lists (lists should be persistent data structures to keep performance in mind).
+* Inability to provide compile time type checking.
+*

 #### TODOS
 - [ ] Add custom exceptions.
-- [ ] Add exception propagation with computation yielding result or exception.
+- [ ] Result caching for a matcher.
+- [ ] Standalone generic matcher construction (without having to write a `Function<T, Matcher<T, R>>`).
+- [ ] More type safety around predicate-matcher and type-matcher.